 The aim of this subject is to introduce students to contemporary philosophical theories applied to the field of education.
-Using the critical theories of society put forward by Jurgen Habermas students will analyse knowledge and human interests in order to critically understand a range of significant educational issues in terms of their technical, practical and emancipatory consequences.
+Using the critical theories of society put forward by Jurgen Habermas students will analyse knowledge and Through a combination of lectures, seminars and workshops the subject will look at factors that shape and influence secondary school curriculum.

-COFA 4019 Special Education S1 or S2 HPW2 C8
+COFA4019 Special Education S1 or S2 HPW2 C8

 This subject aims to extend student's knowledge and experience of atypical children and especially their problems in the secondary school situation.
 It attempts to develop in students supportive attitudes towards handicapped children.
 Subject content introduces students to the psychology and special educational needs of mildly and moderately mentally handicapped children, of children with learning disabilities, and of children with some categories of physical and emotional handicap.
 Students explore some Special Education teaching methods and materials and the contribution of Art Education in this field.

-COFA 4027 Theories and S1 or S2 HPW4 C8 Practices of Art History in Education
+Theories and Practices of Art History in Education S1 or S2 HPW4 C8